acsl-technion/ovs-nuevomatchup/README.md

 # Introduction
-The official source code of the paper "Scaling Open vSwitch with a Computational Cache" (USENIX NSDI, 2022).
+The official source code of the paper [*Scaling Open vSwitch with a Computational Cache* (USENIX NSDI, 2022)](https://www.usenix.org/conference/nsdi22/presentation/rashelbach).

 This repo contains:
    * An OVS module that works with [libnuevomatchup](https://alonrashelbach.com/libnuevomatchup).
 The module's source code is available in [dpif-netdev-nmu.c](dpif-netdev-nmu.c) and [dpif-netdev-nmu.h](dpif-netdev-nmu.h).